rage/cyber-security-base-19/data/installation.md

 This step is only required for Securing Software.

 Package installer for Python (pip) should be already installed with modern python if you installed python from python.org or using conda distribution.
-If you you installed it using apt-get or port, then most likely you will need to install pip.
+If you installed it using apt-get or port, then most likely you will need to install pip.
 The package name is probably `python3-pip`, alternatively follow these instructions to install [pip](https://pypi.org/project/pip/).